micpistol/rec_io/DEPLOYMENT_NOTE_FOR_AI.md

 **⏱️ Installation Time**: ~7 minutes
 **🔄 Fallback**: Manual installation process available if automated script fails

+**🔐 CRITICAL**: The installation script will prompt you to set up Kalshi credentials during installation.
+This is **ESSENTIAL** for full system functionality.
+Without credentials, 3 trading services will be in FATAL state.

 ---

 ## 🔧 **MANUAL STEP-BY-STEP INSTALLATION (ALTERNATIVE)**